HanisRasid123/cypress-test/README.md

 - Ensure that an alert is available to be tested on (dashboard)
 - Ensure test user is created (should have been assigned to a user group)
 - Ensure test user group is created
-- Download files cannot be verified because the filename is timestamped (cannot query file due to unknown filename)
+- Download files are verified by checking file extension
 - Upload users file can't be run multiple times because of unique user restraint